tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 BLS signature is type of signature scheme that is distinct from other forms of elliptic-curve signatures such as ECDSA and EdDSA.
 * **Interactive**: Cryptographic scheme where parties need to perform one or more request-response cycles to produce the cryptographic material.
+For example, an interactive signature scheme may require the signer and the verifier to cooperate to create and/or verify the signature, rather than a signature being created ahead of time.
 * **Non-interactive**: Cryptographic scheme where parties do not need to perform any request-response cycles to produce the cryptographic material.